 On the other hand, current agriculture is under pressure: on the one hand, the need to produce more food to ward off the food crisis.
 On the other hand, the need to reduce waste and abuse of soil and water.
 Precision agriculture can increase food production in Africa, but it requires energy at ever higher costs in proportion to production.

 For this reason, the expected revolution will be welcomed with open arms.
 The current transition will lead to what is called precision agriculture, a method that uses satellites, drones, GPS and agricultural robots to manage sowing, growth and collected.
-Precision agriculture will also reduce costs by directing the work of machines without waste and focusing it only where it is needed.
+Precision agriculture will also reduce costs by directing the work of the machines without waste and focusing it only where it is needed.

-When the pupil is ready the Master introduces himself
+When the pupil is ready, the Master introduces himself